5 Essential Facts About Male Breast Cancer

 - Excessive Itching – Skin that is itchy without any visible reason is another sign to be watchful for.
 Such a condition occurs due to an aggregation of bile salts in the skin.

-- Abdominal Pain - When in its later stages, this disease can cause abdominal pain as a tumour grows in size and pushes on the rest of the organs that surround it.
+- Abdominal Pain - When in its later stages, this disease can cause abdominal pain as a tumor grows in size and pushes on the rest of the organs that surround it.

 - Loss Of Appetite – A sign that is consistent across all forms of cancer, loss of appetite without any perceptible reason is also a symptom in this condition.